THE ULTIMATE

 2-3 PAIRS OF HIKING bottoms

 You’ll want a few pairs of pants or leggings to last you the entire trek.
-Check out these fleece tights from Smartwool for colder temperatures.
+(Check out our Move Mountains ones too!)
+These fleece tights from Smartwool are perfect for colder temperatures.
 For the hotter days in the rainforest, you will want a lighter pair, but we recommend always wearing long pants to protect from the bugs.

 WIND + WATERPROOF PANT